IlMusu/IlMusuEnchantmentsMod/README.md

 5. Damage Enchantments

 ## PHASING ENCHANTMENT (V)
 The <b><span style="color:purple">Phasing Enchantment</span></b> makes the player able to teleport: it provides the ability of both teleporting where the player is looking at and teleporting behind walls.
-Since it is a demonic enchantment, overcharging an item containing this enchantment <b>will damage also the player</b>.
+Since it is a demonic enchantment, activating this ability <b>damages also the player</b>.
 <b>The phasing enchantment ability is activated through the related keybinding.</b>

 <details>